 Any facility that has Alzheimer’s special care must provide documentation to any person seeking information about the unit.
 Both ALFs and RCFs can provide Alzheimer’s care but they must disclose all of the following:

 - Philosophy and mission in relation to dementia.

 - Criteria for admittance or transfer into special care.

 - Physical environment and design in regards to resident safety.

 - Cost of care, including additional fees and services.

 Senior Assisted Living Details and Costs for Cities in Missouri

 Found below are some of the larger cities in Missouri.
-Each listing page provides details on senior and assisted living options, independent living, senior apartments and homes, and memory care facilities.
-Provided details may include costs, amenities and services offered, medical care, as well as other useful information.
+Each city page provides details on assisted living facilities, independent living, senior apartments and homes, and memory care facilities.
+Details may include amenities, services offered and other useful information.